 The present document does not study and define the exact set of cloud native principles a CNF adheres to.
 It is not up to the 3GPP management system to mandate that network functions adhere to cloud-native principles in their design.
-However, analysis as provided in table 4.4.4-1 above implies that from a 3GPP management perspective, a CNF can have the following aspects:
+Nevertheless, from a 3GPP management perspective, it is considered that a CNF can have the following aspects:

 - Highly scalable based on microservices,